Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Warhawks have been underdogs by 27.5 points or more three times this season and covered the spread once.

-- UL Monroe is 3-0 against the spread and 3-0 overall in games when it scores more than 24 points.
+- UL Monroe is 3-0 against the spread and 3-0 overall in games when it puts up more than 24 points.

 - The Warhawks have six giveaways this season, while the Mountaineers have eight takeaways .